mediafly/extensions-documentation/interactives.md

 ----------

-## Embedding data, images, other Interactives, or pages
+## Embedding, images, other Interactives, or pages

 ### Overview
 Interactives have the ability to embed items that exist in the app into it.
 This is used for four primary purposes:

-* Retrieve another item that contains structured data (JSON, XML, CSV)
+* Retrieve an item that contains structured data (JSON, XML, CSV)
-* Embed another item that is an image and render it as an image in this Interactive
+* Embed an item that is an image and render it as an image in this Interactive
 * Embed another Interactive into an iframe on this Interactive
 * Embed a page from a PowerPoint, PDF, or Word document